martinhorn1/WPKOOL/wp-content/plugins/form-maker/readme.txt

 Configuring Payment Options, you can use Form Maker as an order form generator and let users make payments through your form.
 Default payment gateway of Form Maker is **PayPal.** Select **PayPal** as **Payment Method** from Form **Options &gt; Payment Options** tab and configure corresponding options.

-Also, you can easily integrate the forms builder plugin with Stripe using its [Stripe Integration add-on](https://web-dorado.com/products/wordpress-form/add-ons/stripe.html).
+Also, you can easily integrate the forms builder plugin with Stripe using its Stripe Integration extension ( [Available in Plugins Bundle](https://10web.io/plugins/wordpress-form-maker/#product_pricing) ).

 **Payment Currency.** Choose the currency to be used for the payments made through your form.
 Note, that the selected currency symbol will only display on the front-end of the published form.